valentas-kurauskas/margo/readme-installation.txt

 Margo: Archeological raster data processor and semi-automatic burrial mound classifier.

-Licence for the original code (for dependencies see their separate licences): MIT, see LICENCE.md
+Licence for the original code (for dependencies see their separate licences): MIT, see LICENCE.

 RUNNING GUI WITH PYTHON